 Geraldine MacCarthy is Chief Revenue Officer at Personio.
-In this article, she introduces how the concept of strategic work can drive businesses forward, and how present conditions reveal the opportunity for HR departments and companies to achieve organizational excellence.
+In this article, she talks about how HR strategy can be built around the concept of strategic work to drive businesses forward.
+And, how present conditions reveal the opportunity for HR departments and companies alike to achieve organizational excellence.

 In a post-pandemic world, how are businesses remaining built for growth?
 Lately, a lot of my focus has been on the light at the end of the tunnel.
 While nothing in life is guaranteed, there is a lot of reason to be hopeful after we emerge from our ‘Covid hibernation.’